 I would have to agree with you on that Zach.
 They're an extremist government arming and funding proxies across the ME to gain influence while hiding behind religion.
 But the terror they inflict on their own as well as others marks them as evil.

 Likely they are now even more extremist.
 The old venerated Ayatollah is gone along with a very high percentage of the other government hierarchy.
 The new Ayatollah has been appointed more or less by the Republican guard and it is quite obvious that body now holds the keys to power.
-When you consider the persona, policies and activities of the former IRG general Soleimani before he was eliminated on Trump’s orders in 2020 it is clear that while the IRG is intact and control the streets Iran is under their complete control and as said the other day they are not the negotiating types at all.
+When you consider the persona, policies and activities of the former IRG general Soleimani before he was eliminated on Trump’s orders in 2020 it is clear that while the IRG is intact and control the streets Iran is under their actual control and as said the other day they are not at all the negotiating types either.

 I argue the world simply cannot afford Iran to have such influence over key shipping routes and world economics.